 Neighboring counties are Leake County (northwest), Neshoba County (north), Kemper County (northeast), Lauderdale County (east), Clarke County (southeast), Jasper County (south), Smith County (southwest), Scott County (west).
 The County Seat, Decatur, named after Commodore Stephen Decatur, Jr., an American Naval Officer remembered for his heroism in the War of 1812.
 Other Newton County communities include: Newton, Chunky, Hickory, Lake, Union, Conehatta, Duffee, Lawrence, and Little Rock.

 Newton County MSGHN has many records here on our website.
-Thousands of Newton County marriage records and more.
-Look at the Newton County Records links in the menu on the left for a list of available data.
+Marriage Records, Cemetery listings, tombstone photos, and more.
+Look at the Newton County Data links for a list of available data.

 Birth Records - The Mississippi Department of Health maintains records of births after November 1, 1912 on file.
 This was the year Mississippi began keeping official birth records.
 You can obtain official copies of birth certificates by mail by using this birth record application on their website.
 If you just have to order by internet or phone, or use a credit card, you can use VitalCheck, a third party records company recognized by the Mississippi Dept. of Health.
 Since there are no official birth records before November 1, 1912 for births prior to that date you will need to determine birth information from census records, bible records, baptismal records, cemetery tombstones, etc.